Melania Trump: Marriage and motherhood

 The Trumps had three residences that they traveled between: Trump Tower in New York, Trump National Golf Club Bedminster in New Jersey, and Mar-a-Lago in Florida.
-To have her own private abode, Melania had a private spa constructed on the top floor of Trump Tower.
-As a couple, the two did not spend much direct time together, preferring to live adjacently with one another.
+To have her own private accommodation, Melania had a private spa constructed on the top floor of Trump Tower.
+As a couple, the two did not spend much direct time together, preferring to live adjacently.
 According to Donald, their passive relationship suited him because he worked for a living and did not "want to go home and work at a relationship".
-Melania accepted a transaction element in their relationship, though she cared about Donald and did not believe that she was a gold digger.
+Melania accepted a transactional element in their relationship, though she cared about Donald and did not believe that she was a gold digger.
 When she attended events with her husband at Trump facilities, she often stayed for only a few minutes to make an appearance before returning to the private residence.
 Donald did not learn to speak Melania's native language, which she said she accepted because she is "not a nagging wife".

 Upon marrying Donald, Melania became stepmother to his four children: Donald Trump Jr., Eric Trump and Ivanka Trump from his first marriage to Ivana Zelníčková, and Tiffany Trump from his second marriage to Marla Maples.
-Melania had especially bonded with Tiffany, who was six when Melania began dating Tiffany's father, and made sure she felt included among her half-siblings.
-When Melania herself became pregnant, it was widely covered in the media.
-This included her second appearance on the cover of Vogue, featuring her pregnant body in a bikini and an open coat.
-Melania spent the months with her sister and her parents, who visited throughout the pregnancy.
-She also oversaw the construction of a nursery in Trump Tower.
-She had a baby shower at the FAO Schwarz toy store, but she insisted that the toys and gifts she received be donated to a children's hospital.
+Melania had especially bonded with Tiffany, who was six when Melania began dating her father, and made sure she felt included among her half-siblings.
+Melania's pregnancy was widely covered in the media.
+She again appeared on the cover of Vogue, showing her pregnant body in a bikini and an open coat.
+Melania's sister and their parents frequently visited her throughout the pregnancy.
+She oversaw the construction of a nursery in Trump Tower and had a baby shower at the FAO Schwarz toy store, insisting that the toys and gifts she received be donated to a children's hospital.